 K. Hari Kumar is a master storyteller whose gripping narratives blend the eerie, the mythical, and the psychological, redefining speculative fiction and creative non-fiction in India.
-A bestselling author, acclaimed screenwriter, and filmmaker, Hari has captivated audiences with his deeply atmospheric tales rooted in Indian folklore, occult traditions and mythology.
+A bestselling author, screenwriter, and filmmaker, Hari has captivated audiences with his deeply atmospheric tales rooted in Indian folklore, occult traditions and mythology.

-With eight books, three films, and two web series to his name—including the widely appreciated books Daiva, India’s Most Haunted and the psychological thriller web series Bhram—Hari continues to push the boundaries of storytelling, crafting experiences that linger long after the last page or frame.
+With eight books, three films, and two web series to his name—including the widely appreciated books Daiva, Dakini, India’s Most Haunted and the psychological thriller web series Bhram—Hari continues to push the boundaries of storytelling, crafting experiences that linger long after the last page or frame.

 Literature